Dark Souls III - Initial Impressions

 Combat Changes

-Dark Souls III's movement and combat is mostly similar to the improvements made in DSII.
-The combat is just as fast-paced, the movement as precise, and the weapon variety is... sort-of there.
+Dark Souls III's movement and combat are mostly similar to the improvements made in DSII.
+The combat is just as fast-paced, the movement as precise, and the weapon variety is... sort of there.
 Everything feels very Dark Souls II.
-If you preferred the fast-paced aggressive combat of DSIIto the slower, more methodical combat of the first DS, then you'll fit right in here.
+If you prefer the fast-paced aggressive combat of DSII to the slower, more methodical combat of the first DS, then you'll fit right in here.

 Fan-Service